Living Standard — Last Updated 13 May 2026

 For each member of configuration that is a list of strings:

-Replace each string in member with the result of canonicalizing it using the appropriate algorithm (e.g., canonicalize a sanitizer element or canonicalize a sanitizer attribute).
+Replace each string in member with the result of canonicalizing it.

 If neither configuration["elements"] nor configuration["removeElements"] exists, then set configuration["removeElements"] to an empty list.